Frequently Asked Questions

 Any loan listed with the phrase “Credit Ck Required” is a program based on credit-worthiness.
 It means that this loan is not a “sure thing” until the borrower or cosigner has passed the appropriate credit check for the loan.
 The amounts listed for these programs represent the total amount the student qualifies for within financial aid “cost of attendance” estimates.
 A family is not expected to borrow this much – it’s just to give you an idea of what you might need.
 Use the Cost vs. Resources tool online to determine what your needs for loans might be.

-Loan applications should be done as soon as possible after you receive your Financial Aid award letter from TCU.
 Loan applications can also be completed at any time during the year, should the need arise after school starts.
 Most PLUS loan applications will take about two weeks to process once the application is complete with the lender.
 The state loan program, the College Access Loan, takes about four weeks.
 Private loan applications also take about four weeks.

 All loan applications can be done online!
 Start at the TCU Scholarships & Financial Aid Loan website.
 From that page, you can click on the loan programs to learn more about each, see a comparison chart of the various loan types (click on “Which education loans are right for me?”) and access online applications for each lender TCU recommends.
 To select a lender, not on these pages, check out the lender’s website, or contact the lender by phone.